mxl519/redshift-migrate/README.md

 NOTE
 ====
-Do not chain multiple targets when using these rake tasks!
+- Do not chain multiple targets when using these rake tasks!
+- Postgres text-unlimited should have a 65K limit string column in redshift